-There is a lesson here, too, for in-service teachers, and curriculum developers.
-In-service teachers will greatly improve their practice by incorporating an understanding of levels of inquiry, and their students will directly benefit from a more effective form of teaching practice.
-Instructional development and curricular decision-making will likewise benefit from an understanding and application of the continuum of pedagogical practices and inquiry processes.
-Failure to include due consideration for the continuum at any level will in all likelihood result in a pedagogy that will be less effective both in theory and practice.
-Failure to do so will leave teacher candidates, and perhaps their future students, with an incomplete understanding of how to effectively teach science as both product and process.
+There is a lesson here, too, for science teacher educators, in-service teachers, and curriculum developers.
+In-service teachers will greatly improve their practice by incorporating an understanding of levels of inquiry, and their students will directly benefit from a more effective form of instruction.
+Instructional development and curricular decision-making will likewise benefit from an understanding of the continuum of pedagogical practices and inquiry processes.
+To failure to include due consideration for the continuum will in all likelihood result in a pedagogy that will be less effective.
+Not doing so will leave students with an incomplete understanding of the nature of science as both product and process.

-The author wishes to thank Mr. Luke Luginbuhl for drawing the initial distinction between inquiry lesson and inquiry lab that served as the basis for this article.
-He was a 2004 graduate of the Physics Teacher Education program at Illinois State University.
+The author would like to thank Mr. Luke Luginbuhl for drawing the initial distinction between inquiry lesson and lab that served as the basis for this article.
+Mr. Luginbuhl is a 2004 graduate of the Physics Teacher Education program at Illinois State University.
 He now teaches physics at Havana High School in Havana, Illinois.
 He was not the student teacher mentioned in this article.